Annapurna Base Camp Short Trek

 After breakfast, we begin with a short, picturesque walk from Jhinu Danda to Siwai, where our car awaits.
 We drive back through the rolling hills and field terracing to the lakeside city of Pokhara.

-Upon arrival in Pokhara, give yourself a well-deserved rest by the lake or indulge in some local cuisine and souvenir shopping.
+Upon arrival in Pokhara, take a well-earned rest by the lake.
+You can also enjoy local food and shop for souvenirs.
 This concludes your mountain journey and is a great time to reflect on your short Annapurna Base Camp trek distance and achievements.

 Day 9: Drive or Flight to Kathmandu

-Today, we drive back to Kathmandu, either on a picturesque 6–7-hour drive via Nepal’s hills and river valleys or a short 25-minute flight with views of the Himalayas from the air.
+Or you can take a short 25-minute flight with Himalayan views from above.
 It is your choice, depending on your time and interest.

-Once back in the capital, you’ll have time to rest or explore more of the city, perhaps visit some heritage sites or shop for souvenirs.
-This marks the official end of your Annapurna Base Camp short trek itinerary, which was filled with unforgettable memories of the Himalayas.
+Once you’re back in the capital, you can rest or explore more of the city.
+You might visit heritage sites or shop for souvenirs.
+This marks the official end of your short Annapurna Base Camp trek itinerary.
+It was filled with unforgettable Himalayan memories.

 Day 10: Final Departure